resonance-audio/resonance-audio-web-sdk/README.md

 ### Source/Listener Placement

-Usage begins by creating a `Songbird` instance, which manages all your sources, the listener and the reverberation model.
+Usage begins by creating a `Songbird` scene, which manages all your sources, the listener and the reverberation model.

 ```js
 var songbird = new Songbird(audioContext);
 ```

-Once the main `Songbird` instance is created, it can be used to be create as many sources as you desired.
+Once the main `Songbird` scene is created, it can be used to be create as many sources as you desired.

 ```js